michalsustr/rust-automata/README.md

 ## Feature flags

 - `mermaid` - generate Mermaid state diagrams in the doc strings.
-- `dot` - generate DOT state diagrams in the doc strings.
 - `dsl` (default) - re-export the DSL into doc strings.

 ## Without DSL